xzy-xzy/RGP/README.md

 # RGP
-[ACL2026] Investigating More Explainable and Partition-Free Compositionality Estimation for LLMs: A Rule-Generation Perspective
+Dataset and code for the paper [Investigating More Explainable and Partition-Free Compositionality Estimation for LLMs: A Rule-Generation Perspective](https://arxiv.org/abs/2604.27340).

 ## Dataset Generation
 See `generate_dataset.sh` and `generate_samples.py`.
 We have saved the generated dataset in the `dataset` folder.